olincollege/geoguessr/README.md

 Notes lol:
 we will have instructions for everything later

-Download Pygame
+Download Pygame [pip install]
-download folium lol
-download live server from extensiosns to be able to see map previews tell people to download dataset from kaggle
+    install pygame widgets [pip install] download folium lol [pip install] download live server from extensiosns to be able to see map previews [no longer need we used webbrowser, but will need to pip install that] tell people to download dataset from kaggle, install kagglehub [pip install]